NEET PG Counselling 2026

 Your Complete Guide to NEET PG Admission 2026

-This guide is for every MBBS graduate planning to pursue postgraduate medical admission process 2026.
+This guide is for every MBBS graduate planning to pursue the postgraduate medical admission process in 2026.
 Whether you’re a fresh graduate completing your internship, a doctor reattempting NEET PG for a better rank, or a foreign medical graduate who has cleared FMGE, the counselling process applies to you.

 The candidates who succeed aren’t always the highest scorers.
 They’re the ones who understand the system, prepare their documents early, and fill their choices with strategy rather than guesswork.